luryus/luryus.github.io/content/blog/wden-windows-503/index.md

 When investigating the server errors, I happened to notice that the errors *only occurred* when making the requests through `vault.bitwarden.com`.
 Making the same `/token` request directly to `identity.bitwarden.com` always worked.
 This might be just temporary - for all I know, a bot detector on the `identity` host could start banning my requests tomorrow.
 However, considering that `vault.bitwarden.com` is only really supposed be used by web browsers, I would not be surprised if it had stricter bot detection rules compared to the other hosts.

 So, to work around the issue (at least for now), I finally decided to implement proper support for Bitwarden servers with separate identity and API server URLs.
-Bitwarden cloud service connections are no longer made through `vault.bitwarden.com`.
+Bitwarden cloud service connections are no longer made through `vault.bitwarden.com`, but rather with the separate URLs.
 Server errors no longer happen when using Wden, and this is a little bit less hacky way to use Bitwarden's cloud servers, anyway.

 The error and its root cause did not actually get fixed - I still don't know what causes the errors in Bitwarden's backend code.
 I did not bother to report this to Bitwarden, because I suspect this does not happen with any of their client applications.
 At least I didn't find any references to similar errors from the cloud servers.